Updated 03 December 2020

 What is IR35 and how can you avoid being caught out by it?
 We explain what this controversial tax change IR35 has been postponed to 2021, much to the relief of contractors and the businesses that hire them.
 Both now have a year of grace to take steps to reduce the risk of being sunk by the IR35 trap.
 Article by Nick Green.

-Small businesses and freelancers alike are bracing themselves for an imminent change in a piece of tax-avoidance legislation.
+Small businesses and freelancers alike have been bracing themselves for an imminent change in a piece of tax-avoidance legislation.
 This has now been pushed back a year thanks to the coronavirus, but it still means that from April 2021 private sector employers will have to follow the same rules as the public sector with regard to IR35.
 The Federation of Small Businesses has warned that both companies and contractors will feel the pinch.

 IR35 is also known as the ‘off-payroll working rules’.
 IR35 is designed to prevent workers from avoiding tax by operating as contractors, when really they are employees in all but name.
 So for example, if a contractor operates via their own limited company, but is otherwise treated the same as their client's employees, they are considered to be 'inside IR35' and will need to make additional tax payments.

 IR35 was originally introduced by Gordon Brown, to prevent employees from avoiding tax by being treated as contractors.
 However, since then the legislation has become notorious, sometimes implicating businesses that believed they were hiring contractors appropriately, only for HMRC to disagree.